zenml-io/zenml/docs/book/developer-guide/materializer.md

 inputs and outputs from and to the artifact store.
 This is where **materializers** come into play.

-# What is a materializer?
+# Materializers: Serializing and deseralizing your artifacts

 A materializer dictates how a given artifact can be written to and retrieved from the artifact store.
 It contains all serialization and deserialization logic.

+## What is a materializer?

 ```python
 from typing import Type, Any